wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/google.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
    :description: Google Workspace is a collection of cloud computing, productivity and collaboration tools.
+Learn more about it in this section of the Wazuh documentation.

 .. _google: